 - landscape and sidewalk zones are listed within Table V 2.
-The building frontage zone shall be a minimum of 5 feet in all sigure V 6: Public P. - 38 locations.
+The building frontage zone shall be a minimum of 5 feet in all sigure V 6: Public P. - 37 Inontage 20te shall be a minimum of 5 feet in an 38 locations.
 Section 30-4.13 D contains additional - 39 standards for the design of the building40 frontage zone. - Side and rear setbacks are minimums and shall be measured from shared property lines.